FederatedTrust: A Solution for Trustworthy Federated Learning: Trustworthy FL: Pillars, Notions, and Metrics

 \textbf{Privacy-preserving approaches}.
 This notion considers the following main approaches to protect data privacy in FL.

 \begin{itemize} \item \textit{Perturbation}.
-It adds noise to the raw data, so the perturbated data are statically indistinguishable from the raw data.
-The most widely adopted scheme is Differential Privacy.
-In FL, there are global and local Differential Privacy \cite{wei2020federated}.
+It adds noise to raw data, so the perturbed data are statically indistinguishable from the raw data.
+The most widely adopted schemes are local and global Differential Privacy \cite{wei2020federated}.
 The global approach adds noise to the parameters shared after the local model is trained, while the local one adds noise to each client data sample used for training.

 \item \textit{Encryption}.
 It encrypts the model parameters of each participant before sharing it.
-The most widely adopted scheme is Homomorphic Encryption because the aggregation server does not have to decrypt the parameters to aggregate them into the global model \cite{fang2021privacy}.
-Another popular scheme is Secure Multiparty Computation (SMC), which allows participants to collaboratively calculate an objective function without revealing their data \cite{li2020privacy}.
+The most widely adopted scheme is Homomorphic Encryption, where the aggregation server does not decrypt the parameters to aggregate them into the global model \cite{fang2021privacy}.
+Another popular scheme is Secure Multiparty Computation (SMC) \cite{li2020privacy}, which allows participants to collaboratively calculate an objective function without revealing their data .

 \item \textit{Anonymization}.
 The most widely adopted schemes in this approach are k-anonymity and l-diversity.
 K-anonymity is satisfied if each sample in the dataset cannot be re-identified from the revealed data of at least \(k - 1\) clients \cite{choudhury2020syntactic}.
 L-diversity extends on k-anonymity so that the sensitive attributes of the samples are protected. \end{itemize}